vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Results and discussion

 \subsection{Broad molecular properties}

 Figure \ref{fig:MolValidation} shows a performance comparison that we provide for 10 molecular benchmarks of the full GMTKN55 suite.
-For each of these \textsc{Abinit}-PP characterizations of functional performance, we have checked the accuracy by also completing a corresponding characterization with the ONCV-sg15 at a 160 Ry wavefunction energy cutoff.
+The figure characterizes the performance in terms of mean absolute deviation (MAD) values.
 Use of hybrid AHCX provides significant improvement over CX in the case of self-interaction problems (in the SIE4x4 benchmark set), for atomization energies (in the W4-11) set, and for several barrier-type problems, including those reflected in the PX13 and WCPT18 benchmark sets.
 The improvements are perhaps largest in the case of C60 isomerizations, for large deformations having stretched bonds.

-Figure \ref{fig:NOCscatter} summarizes our survey of performance across the entire NCI groups of the GMTKN55, although excluding the WATER27 benchmark set for reasons explained below.
-The figure characterizes the performance in terms of an effective mean absolute deviation (MAD) value for intermolecular NCIs (abscissa position) and an effective MAD value for intramolecular NCIs (ordinate position).
-These effective MAD values result as we first compute the MAD value for each NCI benchmark of the GMTKN55 and then average over the number of intermolecular and intramolecular NCI benchmarks investigated in GMTKN55 Group 4 and Group 5.
-The SI material lists the quantitative data that we provide for vdW-DF hybrids (AHCX and CX0p, circles) and for regular vdW-DFs (vdW-DF2, vdW-DF2-b86r and CX, upwards triangles), as well as for rVV10 and dispersion corrected revPBE-D3 and HSE-D3.
+Figure \ref{fig:NOCscatter} summarizes our survey of performance across the entire NCI groups of the GMTKN55, although excluding the WATER27 benchmark set for reasons explained above.
+The figure characterizes the performance in terms of a total MAD, or TMAD, value for intermolecular NCIs (abscissa position) and of a TMAD value for intramolecular NCIs (ordinate position).
+These effective MAD values result as we first compute the MAD values for each NCI benchmark of the GMTKN55 and then average over these MADs over the number of intermolecular and intramolecular NCI benchmarks investigated in GMTKN55 Group 4 and Group 5, as in Ref.\ \onlinecite{Jana20}.
+The SI material provides details and lists the quantitative data that we provide for vdW-DF hybrids (AHCX and CX0p, circles) and for regular vdW-DFs (vdW-DF2, vdW-DF2-b86r and CX, upwards triangles), as well as for rVV10 and dispersion corrected revPBE-D3 and HSE-D3.
 The SI material also includes a performance characterization of vdW-DF1\cite{Dion04,Dion05,thonhauser} and vdW-DF-ob86.\cite{vdwsolids}